The 9 Most Stable Fishing Kayaks for Anglers of All Skill Levels

 I love this pedal drive system because it has instant forward and reverse, so you can hold your position when working a bait or quickly get lined up to make the perfect cast.

-It’s also speedy because of how efficient it is.
+The Sportsman Big Water is also speedy because of how efficient it is, considering it’s the size of a small barge.
 You can pedal at a relaxed pace much faster than you can paddle.

-The one downside to this pedal drive is you can’t pedal in anything two feet or shallower.
-You risk damaging the prop or getting stuck on the bottom if you try to.
+You can’t pedal in water two feet or shallower because you risk damaging the prop or getting stuck on the bottom.

-The Old Town Sportsman BigWater is the most stable pedal fishing kayak.
+The Old Town Sportsman BigWater is the most stable pedal fishing kayak you’ll find online and a great kayak for big guys and gals too.

 MOST STABLE INFLATABLE FISHING KAYAK